Multiresolution-based mesh adaptation and error control for lattice Boltzmann methods with applications to hyperbolic conservation laws: Verifications

-for $\populationletter = 0, \dots, \velocitynumber_{\text{cons}} - 1$, which are respectively the error of the reference method against the exact solution and the difference between the adaptive solution and the reference solution. \item The gain in terms of computational time induced by the use of multiresolution.
-In this work, we use the compression factor, which is given by $100 \times (1-\ratioobl{\cardinality{\physicalleaves{\Lambda^{n}}}}{N_{\maxlevel}})$, as a measure of computational efficiency, knowing that the real one is strongly dependent on the implementation and data structure and will be studied in future works. \end{itemize} Unless otherwise stated, the test are carried using the ``leaves collision''.
-An exception to this rule is presented in details in the Supplementary material.
+\additionRefTwo{We measure the differences on the conserved moments because they are ultimately the $\velocitynumber_{\text{cons}}$ quantities we are interested in and for which the exact solution is available.} \item The gain in terms of computational time induced by the use of multiresolution.
+In this work, we use the compression factor \additionRefOne{(at final time)}, which is given by $\additionRefOne{\text{CR}^{n} \definitionequality } 100 \times (1-\ratioobl{\#{\physicalleaves{\Lambda^{n}}}}{N_{\maxlevel}})$, as a measure of computational efficiency, knowing that the real one is strongly dependent on the implementation and data structure and will be studied in future works. \additionRefOne{Observe that we also can use the time-average compression factor given by $ \text{ACR}^{N} \definitionequality 100 \times(1- 1/N \sum_{n=1}^N \#(S(\Lambda^n))/N_{\overline J} )$.
+In what we did, this metric is generally bounded from below by the compression factor at the final time for the following reason.
+We mostly start from solutions with shocks, where very high compression rates are achieved.
+Eventually, we obtain travelling shocks, contact discontinuities and rarefactions fans, thus having to put more and more cells and worsening the compression rate.
+Thus, the compression rate at the final time clearly bounds the average compression rate from below.}